Tipperary Lake, Lower Cataract Lake - Surprise Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 |Elevation Change:||+1,163' net elevation gain (+2,548' total roundtrip elevation gain)|

 The Surprise Trail rises steadily through aspen-studded hillsides on a S-SE heading to the Eagles Nest Wilderness Boundary (.27 miles : 8,725').
-Wildflowers are simply brilliant on this initial stretch, but note that you'll encounter some of the hike's steepest sections on the first two miles.
+Wildflowers are notably abundant and diverse on this initial stretch, but expect some of the hike's steepest grades on the first two miles.

-The trail passes through a large aspen grove (.8 miles) to a stream crossing on a makeshift bridge (1.0 mile : 9,135'); once over it steepens beside a long, slender meadow into a mixed lodgepole, spruce and fir forest.
-Though badly affected by beetle kill, deadfall has cleared space for new growth and verdant ground cover.
-Look for deer, elk, bear, and moose in small clearings along the way.
+The trail passes through a large aspen grove (.8 miles) to a stream crossing on a make -shift bridge (1.0 mile : 9,135'); once over it steepens beside a long, slender meadow into mixed lodgepole, spruce and fir.

-Suitable camping terrain can be found just off the access trail on the lake's SW edge, one of few bands of terra firma along the shore.
-You may also find more private locations on the north and northeast shores nestled in a string of rock slabs.
-Those with time should consider exploring the expansive basin, and beyond the outcrops along Cataract Creek.
+Camping terrain can be found just off the access trail on the lake's SW edge, one of few bands of terra firma along the shore.
+You may also find more private locations on the north and northeast sides nestled in a string of rock slabs.

 - N39 50.215 W106 18.652 — 0.0 miles : Surprise Trailhead